 Assets associated with separate account/unit-linked contracts and private placement life insurance are included in financial assets designated as at fair value through profit or loss, investment property, derivatives and cash and cash equivalents.
 The related income and gains or losses are included in the income statement under the respective line items.
 The Group has allocated on a rational basis the proportion of acquisition costs related to the insurance and deposit components, respectively.
-The accounting policy for deferred acquisition costs applies to the portion of acquisition costs associated with the insurance component, and the policy for deferred origination costs applies to the other portion (see 2.16 Intangible assets).
+The accounting policy for deferred acquisition costs applies to the portion of acquisition costs applies to the portion of acquisition costs applies to the other portion (see 2.16 Intangible assets).